 We found that the substantial variation in the nutritional content of an edible portion among seafood species can be explained partly major ecological traits: functional group, latitude, body size and habitat associations.
+Below we discuss these patterns of variability across functional groups and implications of these findings for dietary diversity and human health.

+Variation in nutrient concentrations among aquatic taxa